THE INTERNATIONAL CENTRE FOR STEM EDUCATION (ICSE)

 STEM PD Net (2016-2019) is an Erasmus+ project to strengthen European collaboration and exchange among STEM Professional Development Centres in Europe.
 Core aims are to provide selections of STEM PD materials of the highest quality and professional development guidelines which are suitable for use across Europe, to reflect and promote the organizational development of the Centres in each national context, and to strengthen the voice of these Centres across Europe.

-MASCIL (2013-2016) is an FP7 project funded as part of the Science with and for Society programme.
-In mascil, 18 partners from 13 countries are working jointly to develop classroom and PD materials and disseminate these through courses, events and media strategies.
-A major mascil innovation is connecting IBL in school with the world of work and thus, to make science more meaningful for young European students and motivate their interest in careers in related fields. mascil has won a Scientix award for materials and reached approximately 75.000 persons through its face-to-face and online activities (teachers, students, education authorities, etc.).
-A multi-level dissemination plan involves policy, research and practice.
-The establishment of a conference series and a Professional Development Centre network that are both connected to project work, underline the sustainability of our systemic and multi-anchored approach.
+MASCIL (2013-2016) is a recently completed FP7 project which was funded as part of the Science with and for Society programme.
+In mascil, 18 partners from 13 countries collaborated to develop classroom and PD materials.
+A major mascil innovation is connecting IBL in school with the world of work and thus, to make science more meaningful for young European students and motivate their interest in careers in related fields. mascil has won a Scientix award for materials and reached approximately 75.000 persons (e.g., teachers through professional training courses).
+A multi-level dissemination plan involved policy, research, industry and practice and led to major successes: amongst others the establishment of the conference series Educating-the-Educators and the foundation of the first European Network of STEM Professional Development Centres.

 PRIMAS (2010-2013) is officially completed, however, the work and impact of this successful project continues.
 In addition to its success story status and Scientix award for its dissemination guide, PRIMAS is being promoted as a best practice example in the Public Engagement Innovations catalogue.
 PRIMAS promotes inquiry-based learning approaches and has successfully implemented a multi-level and multi-stakeholder dissemination plan.
 During project lifetime, PRIMAS reached over 7000 teachers in training activities.